Run-DMC: Early career

 The three members of Run-DMC grew up in Hollis, Queens.
 As a teenager, Joseph Simmons was recruited into hip-hop by his older brother, Russell, who was then an up-and-coming hip-hop promoter.
 Simmons appeared onstage as a DJ for solo rapper Kurtis Blow, who was managed by Russell.
 Known as "DJ Run, Son of Kurtis Blow", Simmons soon began performing with Blow.
 Previously, McDaniels had been more focused on athletics than music, but soon began to DJ after purchasing a set of turntables.
 Simmons convinced McDaniels to start rapping, and though McDaniels would not perform in public, he soon began writing rhymes and was known as "Easy D".

 Simmons and McDaniels started hanging around Two-Fifths Park in Hollis in the late 1970s, hoping to rap for the local DJs who performed and competed there; the most popular one known to frequent the park was Jason Mizell, then known as "Jazzy Jase".
-Mizell was known for his flashy wardrobe and b-boy attitude, which led to minor legal troubles as a teen.
+Mizell was known for his flashy wardrobe and d-boy attitude, which led to minor legal troubles as a teen.
 Thereafter, he decided to pursue music fame and began entertaining in the park soon after.
 Eventually, Simmons and McDaniels rapped in front of Mizell at the park, and the three became friends.
 Following Russell's success managing Kurtis Blow, he helped Run record his first single, a song called "Street Kid".
 The song went unnoticed, but despite the single's failure, Run's enthusiasm for hip-hop was growing.
 Simmons soon wanted to record again—-this time with McDaniels, but Russell refused, citing a dislike for D's rhyming style.
 After they graduated from high school and started college in 1982, Simmons and McDaniels finally convinced Russell to let them record as a duo, and they recruited Mizell (who was now known as Jam Master Jay) to be their official DJ.
 The following year, in 1983, Russell agreed to help them record a new single and land a record deal, and marketed the group as "Run-D.M.C.", a name that the group hated at first.
 DMC said later, "We wanted to be the Dynamic Two, the Treacherous Two — when we heard that shit we was like, 'We're gonna be ruined!

 The group's name used Joseph Simmons's DJ name, DJ Run.
 It was combined with several letters from Darryl McDaniel's name.
 (DMC can also stand for "Devastating Mic Controller" and in one instance, Darryl rapped in King of Rock "People always ask, 'DMC, what does it mean?'
 D's for never dirty, MC for mostly clean.")